be in the right place at the right time..

 For a true blue country experience you can’t beat a rodeo – a show of speed and skill where balance, timing and strength can mean the difference between a face full of dust or a fist full of triumph.
 There’s plenty to choose from in the Sandstone Wonders region and many of these popular events offer sideline live entertainment, food and beverage stalls, and even activities for the kids to add to the excitement.

 Have you experienced the energy and atmosphere of a campdraft before?
-Why not kick off with the Dawes Hall RCI Campdraft (22nd – 24th March 2019), and the Baralaba Show & Campdraft (11th – 12th May 2019).
+Why not kick off with the Dawes Hall RCI Campdraft (Late March), and the Baralaba Show & Campdraft (early May).
 Camping is conveniently located at the Neville Hewitt Weir Picnic Area for this particular event.

-Next on the calendar is the Camboon Campdraft (normally held in May) followed by Callide Dawson ASH Campdraft (19th – 21st July 2019) – both consistently attract locals and visitors who enjoy watching the dust fly.
+Next on the calendar is the Camboon Campdraft (normally held in May) followed by Callide Dawson ASH Campdraft (Mid July) – both consistently attract locals and visitors who enjoy watching the dust fly.

 Followed by the popular Taroom Rodeo, which is normally held on the last weekend in July, bringing the best bronco riders to town along with swarms of onlookers keen for a front row view of the grit and glory.

-The season ends strong in September with the Theodore’s Bulls n Barrels Bonanza Rodeo, (19th October 2019).
+The season ends strong in September with the Theodore’s Bulls n Barrels Bonanza Rodeo, (Usually held mid to late October).

 So, what are you waiting for?
 Why not ‘get cracking’ and experience a rodeo, or any of the region’s other fantastic events first hand?